 SELF-REFERENCES: On the office of Brass’s wall, in addition to posters for some of his films, there is an unused prop from Snack Bar Budapest: a small sign for the Cine Tabù.

-The Italian Region-2 PAL DVD, which will not play on most US equipment.
 The censored dubbed-into-muffled-English Region-2 PAL DVD, which will not play on most US equipment.

 Jacopo Capanna e Guiseppe Perugia presentano